 View in a LARGER MAP

-On some maps, you’re led to believe that Đầm Môn is the end of the road.
-In fact, it’s the beginning of the road (well, the new one, at least).
-Just before the scruffy outskirts of Đầm Môn village there’s a junction.
-Take a left on to this brand new, four-lane highway to nowhere-in-particular.
-Big new roads like this one, in the middle of nowhere, with absolutely zero traffic on them, are common in Vietnam, especially in beautiful coastal areas such as this.
-Someone sees the tourist potential of an area, the government finds investors who are interested in developing it, and then they build a big, new road to start it all off.
-Thankfully, development often takes years to get off the ground, which means that roads like this serve only to open up access to scenic areas that would otherwise be impossible to get to for independent travellers.
-(For other examples of great roads like this on the coast see: The Ocean Road and Mũi Dinh Promontory articles on Vietnam Coracle).
+Dam Mon used to be the end of the road; but now it’s the beginning of a wide new highway.
+Just before reaching the scruffy outskirts of Dam Mon village, there’s a junction: take a left here onto a brand new, four-lane highway-to-nowhere.
+Big new roads like this one, totally off the beaten track, with no traffic on them whatsoever, are quite common in Vietnam, especially in beautiful coastal areas such as this.
+The government can see the tourist potential, so they build big new roads to facilitate future development.
+Thankfully, development often takes years to get off the ground, which means that, in the meantime, roads like this serve to open up access to scenic areas that would otherwise be impossible to get to for independent travellers.
+Riding them is terrific fun.

 Food & Drink: